-When developing highly complex products, Kitron provides customers everything from idea to finished product and after-sales services.
-We think product life-cycle from the start, and are the ultimate one-stop shop for outsourced product development and manufacturing services.
+When developing highly complex products, Kitron provides customers with everything from idea to finished product and after-sales services.
+We think product life-cycle from the start and are the ultimate one-stop-shop for outsourced product development and manufacturing services.
 We design and manufacture high-complexity products for global markets.

 Examples of expertise Kitron offers:

 Kitron has the expertise to take care of every step in the development process, from early concept design to volume manufacturing.